 The Child Care is open from 7:30am-6:00pm on all Professional Activity Days & March Break.

-The Child Care is closed for all Statutory Holidays, Easter Monday, a week between Christmas and New Years and throughout July and August.
+The Child Care is closed for all Statutory Holidays, Easter Monday, between Christmas and New Years based on when it occurs and throughout July and August.

-The child care website will be updated when the calendar is approved by the Toronto District School Board yearly.
+\The child care website will be updated when the calendar is approved by the Toronto District School Board yearly.